RedSweatshirt/RedSweatshirt.github.io/_projects/video_super_resolution.md

     </div>
 </div>
 <div class="caption">
-    Left, The FRVSR Model [(Image Source)](https://arxiv.org/pdf/1801.04590.pdf).
-Right, the RAFT Flow Network Model [(Image Source)](https://arxiv.org/pdf/2003.12039.pdf).
+    Left, The FRVSR Model <a href=https://arxiv.org/pdf/1801.04590.pdf>[Image Source]</a>.
+Right, the RAFT Flow Network Model <a href=https://arxiv.org/pdf/2003.12039.pdf>[Image Source]</a>.
 </div>

-To achieve this goal, I started with an outdated implementation of FRVSR and updated it, fixing errors and retraining the network multiple times with revised loss functions.
+To achieve this goal, I started with an implementation of the original FRVSR model and updated it, fixing errors and retraining the network multiple times with revised loss functions.
 I also incorporated a pre-trained implementation of RAFT and rewrote the FRVSR network to work seamlessly with it.

 The improved FRVSR network architecture consists of an SRNet super-resolution block and an optical flow network block (RAFT).
 The previous frame is fed into the flow network, which sends the flow resolution to the super-resolution network, SRNet, to be combined with the actual current low-resolution frame to be upscaled.
 The SRNet then produces a super-resolved high-resolution output.